Mikoyan-Gurevich MiG-15: November 1950 to January 1952

 On 1 November 1950, the 50th IAD joined the war with its MiG-15s – their noses painted red and in North Korean markings.
 That day, eight MiG-15s intercepted about 15 USAF F-51D Mustangs, and First Lieutenant Fyodor V. Chizh shot down Aaron Abercombrie, killing the American pilot.
 The first-ever jet-versus-jet combat occurred that same day when three MiG-15s from the 50th IAD intercepted ten F-80 Shooting Stars.
 The F-80C piloted by 1st Lt Frank Van Sickle USAF was shot down by 1st Lt Semyon Fyodorovich Khominich, and Van Sickle was killed.
-However, the USAF incorrectly attributed the loss to North Korean AA artillery.
+However, the USAF falsely attributed the loss to North Korean AA artillery.

 However, on 9 November, the Soviet MiG-15 pilots suffered their first loss when Lieutenant Commander William T. Amen off the aircraft carrier USS Philippine Sea shot down and killed Captain Mikhail F. Grachev while flying a Grumman F9F Panther.

 To counter the MiG-15, three squadrons of the F-86 Sabre, America's only operational jet with swept wings, were quickly rushed to Korea in December.
 On 17 December, Lt Col. Bruce H. Hinton forced Maj.
 Yakov Nikanorovich Yefromeyenko to eject from his burning MiG.
 Five days later, Capt.
 Nikolay Yefremovich Vorobyov shot down the F-86A of Captain Lawrence V. Bach in his MiG-15bis.
 Both sides exaggerated their claims of aerial victories that month.
 Sabre fliers claimed eight MiGs, and the Soviets 12 F-86s; the actual losses were three MiGs and at least four Sabres.

 The British Chief of the Air Staff, Air Chief Marshal Sir John Slessor, commented: "not only is it faster than anything we are building today, but it is already being produced in very large numbers [...]
 The Russians, therefore, have achieved a four year lead over British development in respect of the vitally important interceptor fighter".

 At the end of 1950, the Soviet Union assigned a new unit to support China, the 324th IAD (made up of two regiments: the 176th GIAP and 196th IAP).
 At that time, a MiG-15 interceptor regiment had 35 to 40 aircraft, and a division was usually composed of three regiments.
 When the new unit arrived at air bases along the Yalu River in March 1951, it had undergone preliminary training at Soviet bases in the neighboring Maritime Military Districts and started an intense period of air-to-air training in the MiG-15.
 The Soviets trained alongside Chinese and Korean pilots.
 Both regiments of the 324th IAD redeployed to the forward airbase in Antung and entered combat in early April 1951.
 The 303rd IAD of General Georgiy A. Lobov arrived in Korea in June of that same year and commenced combat operations in August.